YilinLiu97/YLNet/README.md

 # YLNet

-A shallower one: 3 encoders + 3 decoders, combined with skip connections and unpooling layers.
+A neural network for MRI data segmentation.

-This version is for 2D input images.
+This is just a shallower version and for 2D images only: 3 encoders + 3 decoders, combined with skip connections and unpooling layers.